apehex/tokun/articles/unicode.md

 - codepoint / 0x40000
 - byte sequence = embedding index => unrelated embeddings (rather than smooth function)

+## Objectives / Ideal

+- reduce the sequence length: faster processing, less resources
+- give "meaning"
+- avoid "meaningless" predictions and constrain to

+desired properties:

+- compression
+- proximity
+- composition
+- timeless: concepts and dates appear more / less frequently depending on the period

 ## Next

 LLMs are still in the stone age